obenno/ShinySyn/www/content/help.md

 <img src="images/circularLayout.png" alt="" class="docImage" width = "100%">

-If user put mouse over the ribbons (blocks), it will be highlighted and a detial information containing start/end query/subject genes will be shown.
+If user put mouse over the ribbons (blocks), they will be highlighted and detial information containing start/end query/subject genes will be displayed.
+When moving over chromosomes/contigs, all the ribbons associated to the selected one will be highlighted.
+User could make the highlight persist by hovering for more than 8 seconds.

 #### Micro-synteny